danielgormly/statamic3-nginx-docker/readme.md

 # statamic3-nginx-docker

-Successor of [statamic-nginx-docker](https://github.com/danielgormly/statamic-nginx-docker/).
-Several tools to build your own statamic development or production environment.
+Successor of [statamic-nginx-docker](https://github.com/danielgormly/statamic-nginx-docker/) for Statamic 3.
+Currently this provides a development environment only.
+I can provide a production environment too if there's demand.
+Let me know any issues.
+I haven't personally used this for a project.

 ## Building Statamic
 ```bash